 No signs of weaponry visible.

 His head tilted a bit more, almost forgetting he was hiding.
 Forgetting he had a mission.
-Even forgetting where he was, let alone the solid ground beneath his feet.
+Even forgetting where he was.

-A heart-shaped face, pale as the moonlight and framed perfectly in dark and purple hair, with hazel eyes and purple lipstick, filled his vision, reminding him of a purple sunset.
-Just as captivating, only with the urge to walk up to her and introduce himself.
+A heart-shaped face, pale as the moonlight and framed perfectly in dark and purple hair, with hazel eyes and purple lipstick, filled his vision, reminding him of the sunset.
+Just as captivating.
+He felt the urge to walk up to her and introduce himself.

-Maybe he would have, had he not noticed the hint of sadness in her eyes.
+Maybe he would have, had he not noticed the sadness in her eyes.

-Before he took it anymore of it in, the purple angel turned her back to him, walking away from the mall.
+Before he took in anymore and act, the purple angel walked away from him and the mall.
 He slowly removed himself from behind the wall, still watching her from afar.

 “Who is that girl?” he said out-loud.
 Maybe the universe would side with him and give him an answer, though most unlikely.